dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Tracking jobs

-While workflows are relatively permanenet and static (like computer programs), workflows _instances_, or jobs, are temporary and dynamic (like Unix processes).
-Their state will change throughout their liftime: even the simplest job will have a program-counter or equivalent pointer to the specific step that is in the process of being executed.
+While workflows are relatively permanent and static (like computer programs), workflows _instances_, or jobs, are temporary and dynamic (like Unix processes).
+Their state will change throughout their lifetime: even the simplest job will have a program-counter or equivalent pointer to the specific step that is in the process of being executed.

 This would not raise any difficulty if we were merely building an automation system: in that case, jobs would be short-lived, and could reside entirely in memory.
-But the need for human intervention in workflows raies many difficulties.
+But the need for human intervention in workflows raises many difficulties.
 In particular, it requires us to somehow "freeze" the state of a job, potentially for many days, and subsequently resume it in response to a trigger.

 Some specific issues: